RESEARCH STARTER

 Other Interactions

 Several other serious interactions exist between phenobarbital and other medications.
-Taking phenobarbital with central nervous system depressants can increase the sedative effects of both medications to dangerous levels, leading to serious respiratory depression.
-As phenobarbital can interfere with oral contraceptives, women who do not wish to become pregnant should use a backup method of birth control.
+Taking phenobarbital with central nervous system depressants, such as alcohol or benzodiazepines, can increase the sedative effects of both medications to dangerous levels, leading to serious respiratory depression.
+Some medications, including the cancer drug apalutamide, the anticoagulant apixaban, and the antipsychotic lurasidone, can interact with phenobarbital and alter drug levels in the body.
+As phenobarbital can reduce the effectiveness of oral contraceptives, women who do not wish to become pregnant should use a backup method of birth control when taking this medication.
+Phenobarbital can also affect the metabolism of antifungals such as fluconazole.
 Finally, phenobarbital can decrease the effectiveness of certain antibiotics, anticoagulants, and corticosteroids.

 Bibliography